introdh/intro-dh2018-kaydub14/assignment3_WHITE.md

 # Part 3 Reflection

-**Discuss the process of creating your data, building your map in ArcGIS Online, and selecting which points to feature in your Storymap.
+**1. Discuss the process of creating your data, building your map in ArcGIS Online, and selecting which points to feature in your Storymap.**

-**Drawing on the constraints, critiques and ideas outlined by Bodenhamer and Crampton, discuss the challenges of representing space and place as applied to your map.
-How might you be able to address some of these issues in the future?
+**2. Drawing on the constraints, critiques and ideas outlined by Bodenhamer and Crampton, discuss the challenges of representing space and place as applied to your map.
+How might you be able to address some of these issues in the future?**

-**Limits and possibilities of Mapping/ Spatial Analysis
+**3. What are the limits and possibilities of Mapping/ Spatial Analysis**

-**Include links to your data (google sheet) and StoryMap.
+**4. Include links to your data (google sheet) and StoryMap.**